RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Cards-and-Chipsets.md

 __Chipsets with known problems__:

  - MediaTek MT7610U <- _present in TP-Link Archer T2UH (2.4Ghz/5Ghz - USB)_
+ - Realtek RTL8188EU <- _present in TP-Link TL-WN722N _(2.4Ghz - USB)_
  - Realtek RTL8812AU <- _present in Alfa AWUS036ACH (2.4Ghz/5Ghz - USB)_
+ - Realtek RTL8812BU <- _present in Comfast CF-913AC (2.4Ghz/5Ghz - USB)_
+ - Realtek RTL8814AU <- _present in Alfa AWUS1900 (2.4Ghz/5Ghz - USB)_

 These cards are causing problems when working with `airmon`.
 As a consequence there are problems when working with `airgeddon` too.
 There are some reasons: airmon compatibility and available drivers.
 There are some closed issues discussing different problems while using them.
-Some people got it working using the driver package available by apt on some Linux distributions like Kali or Parrot Security (`apt install realtek-rtl88xxau-dkms`), but we can't assure that they will work because it depends on many factors (your kernel, version of the driver package, your firmware, etc).
-We recommend not to use these cards.

-As far as we know, RTL88xx chipsets have similar behavior so they are not recommended to be used with `airgeddon`.
-This includes RTL8811AU, RTL8814AU, RTL8812BU and other similar.
+We recommend to don't use these cards.

 __Realtek fix__